Skip to content

 Austria's capital sits at the centre of a security paradox.
 By any conventional metric — homicide rate, street crime, public order — it is one of the safest cities in Europe.
 Yet by the metrics that matter to principals, family offices, and corporate security directors, Vienna is one of the most surveilled capitals on the continent.
-The Austrian domestic intelligence service has publicly described Russian SIGINT capabilities operating from city rooftops as a "significant security risk in counter-espionage", and Western diplomats interviewed by the Financial Times in March 2026 characterised it as Russia's "European hub" for signals intelligence operations targeting NATO communications.
+The Austrian domestic intelligence service has publicly described Russian signals-intelligence capability operating from city rooftops as a "significant security risk in counter-espionage," and Western diplomats interviewed by the Financial Times in early 2026 characterised the city as Russia's working intelligence hub in Europe.

 This is the reality shaping professional bodyguard services in Vienna.
 R&H Global Protection is a bodyguard company operating in Vienna and across Austria, delivering executive protection, VIP security, and counter-surveillance for international principals who understand that the threat here is rarely visible — it is technical, patient, and directed not at the body but at what the principal knows, who they meet, and where they go next.